About Me

 Research

 My work sits at the intersection of more-than-human geographies and political ecologies.
-My research explores multiple nature-society relations through a diversity of cases ranging from animal agriculture to biodiversity conservation and environmental conflicts.
-In this sense, my PhD, supervised by Dr Krithika Srinivasan and Prof Hayden Lorimer, focuses on animal agriculture in Catalonia and Scotland to map the entanglements between cultural nationhood, economic motivations, local ecologies, and the lives of animals.
+My research explores multiple nature-society relations through a diversity of cases ranging from industrial animal agriculture to biodiversity conservation and environmental conflicts.

 Current research

-My current PhD research at the University of Edinburgh intends to examine how animal agriculture and meat cultures in Catalonia and Scotland have been built over a wealth of national (hi)stories of human-nonhuman entanglements.
-The project aims —paraphrasing Natalie Koch and Tom Perreault— to analyse the kinds of imagined communities that pig farming and salmon farming invoke in both nations.
-While working on my thesis, I have covered some of these aspects in conferences and seminars.
-As selected examples, I have explored the relationship between biosecurity, nationalism and animal agriculture in this public conference and this poster presentation.
+Moreover, my recently completed PhD research at the University of Edinburgh examined how animal agriculture and meat cultures in Catalonia and Scotland have been built over a wealth of national (hi)stories of human-nonhuman entanglements.
+The project aimed —paraphrasing Natalie Koch and Tom Perreault— to analyze the kinds of imagined communities that pig farming and salmon farming invoke in both nations.
+While working on my thesis, I covered some of these aspects in conferences and seminars.
+As selected examples, I explored the relationship between biosecurity, nationalism and animal agriculture in this public conference and this poster presentation.

 Public engagement